JuliaGraphics/Luxor.jl/docs/src/tutorial/turtle.md

 ## Adding new commands

 There's isn't a `Back()` instruction as you might expect - because it's not clear how it should work.
-For example, is it like putting a car in reverse and reversing, when you don't change the direction you're facing, or is it like turning through 180° and then going forward?
-And do you turn round afterwards?.
+For example, is it like putting a car in reverse and reversing, when you don't change the direction you're facing?
+Or is it like turning through 180° and then going forward?
+And do you turn round afterwards?
 But it's easy to add your own `Back()` command that does exactly what you want it to:

 ```@example
 using Luxor, Colors # hide